 - Under Language select English (United States).

 How to use Siri Translate

 - Activate Siri by holding down the side/home button or saying "Hey Siri".
 (Not sure how to do this?
-Check out our how to activate Siri, and how to use Siri guides).
+Take a look at our how to activate Siri and how to use Siri guides).

 - Speak the phrase you want to translate, preceded by "how do I say" or "translate" followed by the language you want it translated to.

 Hey Siri, how do I say ‘where is the nearest hotel‘ in German?

 Hey Siri, translate ‘I would like to book a table for two at your restaurant please‘ into French